damiano1996/DataIntelligenceApplications/project/Report.md

 We have studied a possible real world scenario in which a seller wants to increase the number of possible buyers by exploiting advertising tools.
-The product we have considered is a particular pair of shoes which has a production cost (without loss of generality we can assume that the production cost is null) and sell price.
+The product we have considered is a particular pair of shoes which has a production cost (without loss of generality we can assume that the production cost is null) and a sell price.
 <br>
 The analysed campaign consists of three sub-campaigns, each with a different ad to advertise the product and each targeting a different class of users.